dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 > </ul>
 > ```
 >
+> Using the `MyList` element reference to merely read DOM content or trigger an event is supported.
+>
-> If JS interop mutates the contents of element `MyList` and Blazor attempts to apply diffs to the element, the diffs won't match the DOM.
+> If JS interop *mutates the contents* of element `MyList` and Blazor attempts to apply diffs to the element, the diffs won't match the DOM.
+Modifying the contents of the list via JS interop with the `MyList` element reference is ***not supported***.
 >
 > For more information, see <xref:blazor/js-interop/index#interaction-with-the-document-object-model-dom>.